 - Simha Arom has in particular made recordings on Ethiopian Jews in Israel, along with Olivier Tourny.
 In the 1980’s, his living in Israel combined with his interest in the many African traditions that he studied brought him to the study of Ethiopian Jewish priests, opening the field to new and exciting studies in collaboration with the Hebraic University of Jerusalem.

-Listen to the EIJM’s radio program “The liturgical Ethiopian Jewish chant” recorded on August 30th 2011.
+Listen to the EIJM’s radio program “The Ethiopian Jewish liturgical songs” recorded on August 30th 2011.

 - Furthermore, in 1994 Simha Arom, with Israël Adler and Hervé Roten, Director of the European Institute for Jewish Music, participated in a mission, organized by the Yuval organization and Jerusalem’s Research Center on Jewish music, of recording the Jews of Djerba.